aliclark/gnocchi/README.md

 * ciphertext is encrypted using the NONCE and server's secret key
 * MAGIC is the binary value of "42f9708e2f1369d9"
 * SIGNPUB is the client's signing public key
-* SIG is the client's signature of the HASH
+* SIG is the client's signature of the packet data
 * COUNTER is the incrementing counter to prevent replay.
 The counter is incremented by 1 on the client, and succeeds at the server if it is greater than all previously seen counter values.
 * SERVER_IPV4 is the server's IP address
 * SERVER_KEY is the server's secret key